bluwy/whyframe/docs/src/pages/docs/getting-started.md

 </iframe>
 ```

-`"Hello world!"` will be rendered within the `iframe` as expected.
-Traditionally, browsers don't handle this and will simply render a blank `iframe`.
+`"Hello world!"` will be rendered within the `iframe` as it should!
+Without `whyframe`, browsers would usually just render a blank `iframe`.

 ## How does it work?